BOOK: sefer (Strong’s 5612).

 Coincidentally the Hebrew word for book is sefer… which made me grin from ear to ear the first time I heard it.
 My initials are SEF.
-Many moons ago I used sefer in one of my old email addresses (sefer, in my mind, was simply a shortform for S.E.F(ish)ER).
+Many moons ago I used sefer as a username (sefer, in my mind, was simply a shortform for S.E.F(ish)ER).
 I love that my initials are uniquely connected with the Hebrew word for book.
 How delightful… and validating, in some kind of way.

 So let’s go back a few thousand years.
 What did a book look like in the time of Moses?